Accident Town Trail

 Description: This trail follows a lovely native trout stream that flows into Savage River.
 There are numerous stream crossings.
 The area is subject to flooding.
 There is camping along the trail with permit, but the trail is closed during winter.
 This trail connects to New Germany State Park. hiking and biking trails approximately .5 miles from the New Germany State Park trail head.

-Use: ORV, Hiking, Biking
+Use: Hiking, Biking

 Difficulty: Moderate, Some Steep Sections